colehawkins/Robust-Streaming-Tensor-Factorization/README.md

 This repository contains the code associated with the paper "Variational Bayesian Inference for Robust Streaming Tensor Factorization and Completion" to appear at IEEE ICDM 2018.

+Our contribution is contained in the file "streaming_bayesian_completion.m".

 Our code requires the Matlab Tensor Toolbox:

 https://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html